atimmersverhoe/RobustimizerSolar/CONTRIBUTING.md

 ## How to Report Issues

-If you encounter any issues or have suggestions for improvements, please [submit them](https://gitlab.tudelft.nl/onejadseyfi/robustimizer-internal/-/issues) via the project's GitLab pages.
+If you encounter any issues or have suggestions for improvements, please [submit them](https://github.com/onejadseyfi/Robustimizer/issues) via the project's GitHub pages.
 Make sure to provide as much detail as possible to help us understand and resolve the issue.

 ## How to Submit Changes

 We accept contributions both as patches and pull requests (using forks).
 To submit changes:

-1. Fork the repository on GitLab.
+1. Fork the repository on GitHub.
 2. Create a new branch for your changes.
 3. Make your changes and commit them with clear and descriptive messages.
 4. Push your changes to your fork.